-Grants varying in value may be awarded to students registered for 9 or more credit hours per semester while enrolled in the M.Div. or M.T.S. degree programs.
-For entering students, such awards are made on the basis of need.
-Awards are guaranteed for the entire length of the program, but not for hours taken beyond requirements for the degree.
-Students receiving grants will pay the regular fees.
-The Divinity School will not award grants for courses the student must repeat to remove grades of Permanent Incomplete, W (withdrawal), or F.
+Tuition scholarships are not awarded for hours taken beyond the requirements for the degree.
+Students receiving scholarships will pay the fees assessed each term by the University.
+The Divinity School will not award scholarships for courses the student must repeat to remove grades of Permanent Incomplete, W (withdrawal), F, or an unsatisfactory grade in a required foundational course.